 There are a couple of notable omissions from the Pixel Buds Pro, but you'll need to put an asterisk on both.
 Spatial Audio is a defining feature for the AirPods Pro, which uses Dolby Atmos and head-tracking to create a more immersive experience than any of the other best wireless earbuds out there.

-Google has already confirmed Spatial Audio is coming to the Buds Pro, but it won't be until after Android 13 is released, which adds some other complications.
-Outside of the likes of the Pixel 6 series and select Samsung phones, you might be waiting a little while before Android 13 arrives.
-In turn, this means that Spatial Audio won't be available right away, depending on your phone.
+Google confirmed Spatial Audio is coming to the Buds Pro, and we know it will be with Pixel phones to start as of January 2023. but it won't be until after is released, which adds some other complications.
+Outside of the likes of the Pixel 6 series and select Samsung phones, Android 13 is slowly coming to other phones, so that will bring everything more in line.

 Pixel Buds Pro vs. AirPods Pro: Which is right for you?